-COM 101 - Introduction to Computers 3 credits Lecture 30 hrs/Laboratory 30 hrs/Outside the Classroom Work 120 hrs
+COM 101 - Introduction to Computers 3 credits

 This course offers an analysis of the functions of a computer programmer, the programs and different elements that make up data processing; techniques to make programs and the development of tables are also discussed.
 It studies a general introduction of the computer concepts and the hardware / software terminology; history and development of a computer until the present time and the use of a computer in businesses and daily life.